-- · Interest income from loans / inter corporate deposits given is recognized on accrual basis. - Income from fee based consultancy is recognised on an accrual basis. - Dividend Income on units of Mutual Fund is recognized when the right to receive dividend is unconditionally established and any gains/losses are recognized on the date of redemption.
+• Income from fee based advisory service and consultancy is recognised on an accrual basis.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019 (All amounts in Rs. thousand unless stated otherwise)
+• Dividend Income on units of Mutual Fund is recognized when the right to receive dividend is unconditionally established and any gains / losses are recognized on the date of redemption.

-c) Taxes on Income:
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019 c) Taxes on Income: